annie-kayal/project-2/README.md

 This was the second project I took on during the Software Engineering Immersive course at General Assembly.
 The project was a mini hackathon, whereby I was tasked to consume a **public API** and create a **React multi-page front-end**.
 This was to completed in **48 hours** and implemented **pair programming**.

-Myself and my partner discussed a number of API’s we could choose from for our project, however after discovering the Harry Potter API we were ready to go.
+My partner and I discussed a number of API’s we could choose from for our project; however after discovering the Harry Potter API we were ready to go.
 Our end project took the form of a Harry Potter inspired encyclopedia.
 Visitors of the page can do the following:

 - Be sorted into a Hogwarts house